wknoben/MARRMoT/README.md

 MARRMoT's documentation includes:

-- **New paper**: object-oriented implementation, changes from MARRMoT v1 to v2
+- **New paper**: object-oriented implementation, changes from MARRMoT v1 to v2 ([Trotter et al., 2022](https://doi.org/10.5194/gmd-15-6359-2022))
-- **Original paper**: rationale behind MARRMoT development, best practices used during development, summary of included model structures and an example application of all structures to simulate streamflow in a single catchment. https://doi.org/10.5194/gmd-12-2463-2019
+- **Original paper**: rationale behind MARRMoT development, best practices used during development, summary of included model structures and an example application of all structures to simulate streamflow in a single catchment ([Knoben et al., 2019](https://doi.org/10.5194/gmd-12-2463-2019)).
 - **User manual**: description on how to use MARRMoT v2.- and how to contribute to it.
 - **User manual appendices**: detailed model descriptions (A), flux equations (B) and unit hydrographs (C)